When the Grass Grows Over Me

 "When the Grass Grows Over Me" is a song by George Jones.
 It was released on the Musicor label in 1968 and rose to #2 on the Billboard country singles chart.
-The song is credited to Don Chapel, Tammy Wynette's husband before George, but Tammy claimed that she actually wrote it.
+The song is credited to Don Chapel, Tammy Wynette's husband before George Jones.
+Tammy would later claim that in actuality, she was the one who wrote it.

+Theme

 The song is similar in theme to Jones' later comeback hit "He Stopped Loving Her Today" except from a first person point of view, with the narrator claiming he will only stop loving his departed lover when he is dead and buried: